Elderslie School Water Project – Jamaica

 Finally squirt dispensers of liquid hand soap will be installed to replace the unsanitary bar soap presently in use.

 The potable water and handwashing system, which serves 300 primary and junior high school students, grades 1 through 9, and 23 staff members, will be made functional.
 Precious water, presently in short supply due to lack of rain and service failures by the water utility, will be conserved for the beneficial use of the school.
-There will be secondary impact of improved sanitary conditions among the whole community.
+There will be a secondary impact of improved sanitary conditions among the whole community.

 Peace Corps Volunteer Directing Project